PUERTO RICO: REEFS TO RAINFORESTS

 We head back into Old San Juan for one more visit to the vibrant city.
 We will explore Castillo San Felipe del Morro to learn about its historical importance and take in the incredible views.
 We finish off the day with a fun salsa class to get our feet moving and learn more about the exciting Puerto Rican Culture.

-Coffee Farm Tour and Forest Hike (Day 12)
+Coffee farm tour and forest hike (Day 12)

 Next is a trip to the southeastern part of the island.
 We visit a family-owned coffee farm, where we will learn about the history of the coffee plants on the island.
 Following this tour, we will visit a unique swamp forest, with its towering Pterocarpus trees.
 We will keep our eyes open for mollusks, arthropods, crustaceans, insects, amphibians (including the renowned Puerto Rican coquí), lizards, fungi, and birds for whom the Forest is home.

-Hike, Beach, and Final Banquet Dinner (Day 13)
+Hike, beach, and final banquet dinner (Day 13)

 During our last full day in Puerto Rico, we do a final round of the best of the best of Puerto Rico - the reefs and rainforests!
 We go on one final hike to soak in the sounds and sights of the rainforest, followed by a final beach trip to relax in and around the warm Carribean waters.
 We end our 2-week adventure with our traditional RLT banquet.
 We take time to reflect on our experiences and enjoy our last full evening together on the beach as a group.

-Farewell (Day 14)
+Homeward Bound (Day 14)

 We say our final farewells and return home from San Juan, and our Puerto Rican adventure.